shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Bridge
 ======
 The :class:`Bridge` is the main class for the sync.
-It handles the connections to both ShotGrid and Jira, manages sync settings from the ``settings.py`` file, and initiates the calls to sync in ShotGrid and Jira.
+It handles the connections to both Flow Production Tracking and Jira, manages sync settings from the ``settings.py`` file, and initiates the calls to sync in Flow Production Tracking and Jira.

 This class is intended to be used as-is without requiring customization since the details of the workflow logic are defined in the :class:`Syncer`